Varun-Krishnan1/AutomatedEssayScoring/README.md

 # AutomatedEssayScoring

 Using NLP Methods for Automated Essay Scoring.
 This is previous work that worked on grading essays using low-level writing features.

-Current work is stored in separate repository that instead utilize large language models.
+**NOTE: Onging work is stored in separate repository that now utilizes large language models.**

 ## Using low-level Writing Features